reachjason/Web3-Operator-Handbook/ch02-executing.md

 And they do this ad infinitum.

 As simple as that sounds, crypto teams tend to drop the ball on this more often than not.
 Why is this the case?
-It’s often perceived that following web2-esque methods may not work for web3, but trust me, some of the best teams in the space embrace the best of web2 in order to win.
+It’s often perceived that following web2-esque methods may not work for web3, but trust me, some of the best teams in the space embrace winning methodologies and transform business output for the company.

 ## How to execute?